Need to know

 It can definitely be worth paying more for a chair that your child will continue to use into their toddler years and beyond.

-Kim says many CHOICE members are particularly happy with models such as the Stokke Tripp Trapp ($378) which, although more expensive at first, can be very handy and good value in the long run.
+Kim says many CHOICE members are particularly happy with models such as the Stokke Tripp Trapp with baby set ($578) which, although more expensive at first, can later be used as a children's and adult's chair, offering good value in the long run.

 One consumer, Megan, told us that she loves her Tripp Trapp so much she bought another one for her second child.